jriguera/ansible-role-pattern/README.md

 on the context, on the people ...  it is about documenting my way of working.
-I have defined some conventions and patterns in my roles with the aim of having something to clone and start working on a new role, helping to get always the same structure and making easily to understand.
+I have defined some conventions and patterns in my roles with the aim of having something to clone and start working on a new role, helping to get always the same structure and making easy to understand.
 This is a kind of document that you have to read by opening the different files to understand the reasons and patterns used.